What we did on our trip to Lisbon, Portugal

 We tried to catch a one way tuk tuk ride back to our hotel but the driver was not interested.
 He said that tuk tuk drivers prefer to take visitors on a city tour instead.

-This photo is so Lisbon – tuk tuks, cobblestone, open square, colourful architecture and a large statue.
+The above photo of Lisbon – rows of tuk tuks, cobblestone street, open square, colourful old architecture and a large statue celebrating a victory.

 It’s a steep way up the funicular tracks!